What is GDPR?

 How is PushOwl preparing for GDPR?

 PushOwl is fully committed to being compliant with the latest regulations.
 We value the privacy & rights of our users and their customers.
-As part of our process for being GDPR compliant, we have reviewed and updated our internal systems and processes, database and documentation.
+As part of our process for being GDPR compliant, we have reviewed and updated our internal systems, processes, database, and documentation.

-Here are the steps PushOwl has taken in order to be ready for GDPR:
+These are the steps that PushOwl has taken in order to be ready for GDPR:

 - Updated our Data Processing Agreement (DPA) to meet the requirements of the GDPR.
 You can lawfully transfer personal data from the EU to PushOwl, and we can continually receive and process this data.
 (Available on request)

-- Implemented Shopify's mandatory webhooks concerning the redaction of your data, in line with the GDPR laws.
-Data will be redacted in accordance with Shopify's Policies.
+- Implemented Shopify's mandatory webhooks concerning the redaction of your data in line with the GDPR laws.
+Data will be redacted following Shopify's Policies.

-- Created new features and improved existing ones, giving you the ability to get consent with showing the browser prompt which is critical for getting subscribers.
+- Created new features and improved existing ones, which allows you to get consent to show the browser prompt.
+This is important to get subscribers.

-- Created new features for giving you more control over what personal data they want to collect.
+- Created new features to give you more control over what personal data they want to collect.

 - The ability to export subscriber data has now been enabled across all plans.
-In order to do so, you will have to create an FCM account and add it to PushOwl.
+To do so, you will have to create an FCM account and add it to PushOwl.

-A new "Privacy" tab on the Settings page is dedicated to give you control over the data they want to collect and allow PushOwl to process on your subscribers’ behalf.
+A new 'Privacy' tab on the Settings page is dedicated to giving you control over the data you want to collect and allow PushOwl to process on your subscribers’ behalf.
 You can find a detailed explanation of the ‘Privacy’ tab here.

-Note: This document is not meant to be interpreted as legal advice.
+Note: This document should not be understood as legal advice.
 Please get professional guidance from your legal counsel on how GDPR impacts your business and what is required for you to be compliant with the new rules.